The State AI Law Becomes the Regulator

 Four State Models

-By May 19, 2026, several state approaches show the shape of the emerging regime.
+As of June 23, 2026, several state approaches show the shape of the emerging regime.

 California is regulating frontier-model transparency and incident reporting.
 SB 53, signed September 29, 2025, requires large frontier developers to publish safety frameworks, creates a mechanism for frontier AI companies and the public to report potential critical safety incidents to California's Office of Emergency Services, protects whistleblowers, creates civil penalties for noncompliance, and establishes CalCompute as a public computing initiative.
 It is a frontier-model law, but it is also a state-capacity law: California is trying to make the companies building the most capable systems legible to public institutions in the state where many of them operate.

 These laws are not interchangeable.
 Colorado centers automated decisions affecting ordinary life.
-Texas centers prohibited practices, disclosure, enforcement, and sandbox governance.
+Texas centers prohibited practices, disclosure, enforcement, local preemption, and sandbox governance.
 California and New York center frontier-model developers, safety protocols, incident reporting, and oversight channels.
 Together they reveal a basic fact: AI law is not one object.
 It is a bundle of institutional claims over different points in the stack.

 Patchwork as Institution